3 Types of Product Liability Claims

 - A material choice or shaped fit may not offer the traction needed to prevent slips and falls.

-- The product was manufactured for its intended purpose according to design specifications that caused it to be dangerous.
-This means all products manufactured to the design have the same dangerous design flaw.
+- The product was manufactured according to design specifications for its intended purpose, but it was dangerous because of this.
+This means all products manufactured according to the design have the same hazardous design flaw.

-- In some cases, the claim may need to show that an alternative cost-effective design would have served the purpose and been safer.
+- In some cases, the claim may need to show that an alternative, cost-effective design would have served the purpose and been safer.

 2. Manufacturing Defect Claims

-- A manufacturer substitutes a cheaper, more-available yet less-effective fastener for the heavy-duty, more secure one specified in the design.
+- A manufacturer substitutes a cheaper, more available yet less effective fastener for the heavy-duty, more secure one specified in the design.

 - An assembly technician installs wiring improperly or fails to install a part as simple as a spring or lever.